open-telemetry/opentelemetry-specification/specification/data-messaging.md

 The consumption of a message can happen in multiple steps:
 First, the lower-level receiving of a message at a consumer, and then the logical processing of the message.
-For receiving, the consumer may have the choice between peeking a destination to get a message back only if one is currently available
-(for the purpose of this document, it is not relevant whether the message is removed from the destination or not by the "peek" operation), or waiting until a message is received.
 Often, the waiting for a message is not particularly interesting and hidden away in a framework that only invokes some handler function to process a message once one is received
 (in the same way that the listening on a TCP port for an incoming HTTP message is not particularly interesting).
 However, in a synchronous conversation, the wait time for a message is important.